Benn’s 2nd goal in OT pushes Dallas Stars past Lightning 3-2

-DALLAS (AP)Jamie Benn knocked down the puck, quickly turned and didn’t have to go far to score the winning goal for the Dallas Stars in overtime.

-Benn scored 2:07 into the extra period after first deflecting a pass by Brayden Point, who then appeared to grab at the Stars captain from behind before a backhander past All-Star goaltender Andrei Vasilevskiy, as Dallas beat the Tampa Bay Lightning 3-2 on Monday night.
+DALLAS (AP)Jamie Benn scored his second goal 2:07 into overtime and the Dallas Stars beat the Tampa Bay Lightning 3-2 on Monday night.

 Steven Stamkos had both goals for Tampa Bay, including the tying score with 1:26 left in regulation.

+Benn got the winner after a turnover by Brayden Point, who then appeared to grab the Stars captain from behind before his backhander past All-Star goaltender Andrei Vasilevskiy.

-Vasilevskiy is 11-0-2 in his last 13 decisions, the only other non-win in that stretch being Tampa Bay’s 4-3 overtime loss at home to the Stars on Dec.
+Vasilevskiy is 11-0-2 in his last 13 decisions, including Tampa Bay’s 4-3 overtime loss at home to the Stars on Dec.
 19. He had won his last 10 games, one short of the franchise record.

-”We see that and it rubs off on us when he’s really giving us a chance and battling,” Tampa Bay defenseman Ryan McDonagh said.

-Benn put the Stars up 2-1 on another backhander midway through the third period, when he was skating in alone before cutting across the front of Vasilevskiy and pushing the puck inside the post.
-His second two-goal game this season gave him 14 goals overall.
+Benn, who put the Stars up 2-1 on another backhander midway through the third period, finished with his second two-goal game this season and has 14 goals overall.

+It was the first game in nine days for the Stars, whose last game before the All-Star break and bye week came a day after Tampa Bay had last played.

 Tampa Bay had an extra skater with Vasilveskiy off the ice when Stamkos scored his 20th goal, a one-timer from the middle of the left circle to tie it.

-”Our compete was there in the game, but our brains just weren’t in it,” said Tampa Bay coach Jon Cooper, whose team was 0 for 4 on power play.

-Bishop said he was trying to clear the puck on Stamkos’ second goal.
-But the goalie appeared to be shielded by traffic in the second period when Stamkos deflected a flying puck past him in the second period after Nikita Kucherov’s shot from just inside the blue line that made it 1-0.
+Stamkos deflected a flying puck past Bishop in the second period after Nikita Kucherov’s shot from just inside the blue line with the Dallas goalie shielded by traffic.

-Vasilevskiy had 32 saves, including a sprawling stop of a shot by All-Star center Tyler Sequin that ended up under his pads a minute into overtime.
-But there were just too many odd-man rushes given up by the Lightning.

-”It was a little sloppy, for sure,” Stamkos said. ”I don’t know if it was a little rust from the break, but that’s not the recipe for us to be successful and we haven’t played that way in a while.”
+The Lightning missed a chance to extend the lead on a power play, after Corey Perry was penalized for interference when he got tangled up with Vasilevskiy and both went down on the ice.

+Dallas tied the game at 1 soon after getting back to even strength.
+Denis Gurianov charged toward the net after taking a pass from All-Star center Tyler Seguin and scored his 12th goal.

 UP NEXT